zhlu32/official-website-framework/README.md

 # Official Website Framework Characteristic
 * Suitable for all major browsers and support mobile browsing.

-* Using `@@include`, import a common Layout in html, avoid code duplication.
-Such as Nav, Footer Layout.

 * Using `gulp` script, separation of development and build.
 Such as Sass automatically converted to a CSS file.

 * Using `browser-sync`, to achieve hot deployment after code modification in development.

+* Using `gulp-file-include`, import a common Layout in html, avoid code duplication.
+Such as Nav, Footer Layout.

 * Using `gulp-uglify`, to compress JS files; Using `gulp-cssnano`, compression CSS file.
 Reduce file size and speed up network request